csorbakristof/learning_ai/SmartdocKitolto/spec.md

 The smartdoc page we use is here, but it can only be accessed from inside BME: https://smartdoc.bme.hu/Hallgatoi_munkaszerzodes_gradualisnak/Hallgatoi_munkaszerzodes_gradualisnak.html

-An example for an empty data export can be found in the example.csv file.
-Header titles can be extracted from there.

 In the followings, many software features have a code name shown in brackets like "(XLS2CSV)".
 We will use these code names to reference the features or functions.

 # (XLS2CSV) Excel macro to generate CSV files